FreeBSD for Fedora Users

 chainloader +1

 One thing that many BSD users like, however, is the fact that the basic install is rather minimal.
 Unlike Fedora, where a base install can require gigabytes, a base FreeBSD installation is very small.
 Fedora's approach is to try and anticipate what you need during a default installation, and give you quite a bit.
 FreeBSD tends to start small, and let you customize after installation.
-I can say that Fedora is bloated by default, while someone else might say, no FreeBSD is too minimal by default.
+I can say that Fedora is bloated by default, while someone else might say, No, FreeBSD is too minimal by default.
 (See the FreeBSD myth above.)

 During installation, you are given the option to add many packages, but many users prefer to just get the system up and running, update the base system, then begin adding packages.